Atmospheric-Composition-Analysis-Group/Getting-Started/source/getting_started/first_time_setup.rst

 Create :code:`lsf-conf.rc`
 --------------------------

 Here, you are going to create :code:`lsf-conf.rc`.
-This file sets environment variables that configure some useful :term:`LSF` settings.
+This file sets :term:`environment variables` that configure some useful :term:`LSF` settings.
 Make sure you are logged on to Compute1 and in your :code:`$HOME` directory.

 Download our :code:`lsf-conf.rc` template